nicolasleenaerts/NLML/README.md

 You have to enter continuous and categorical predictors seperately with the 'predictors_con' and 'predictors_cat' arguments.
 Furthermore, if you are using the wrapper for the pooled models, then you have to seperate within- and between-subject predictors by entering the within-subject predictors with the 'predictors_con' and 'predictors_cat' arguments and the between-subject predictors with the 'between_predictors_con' and 'between_predictors_cat' arguments.

+The wrapper can stadardize the continuous predictors with the 'scale' argument.
+The pooled wrapper while scale the predictors specifief